patseev/scala-aop-tracing/README.md

 - Check out example of generated traces in `traces-full.log`
 - Check out traced repository implementation in `PetRepository.scala`
 - Check out Tracing implementation in `Tracing.scala`

+There are multiple concerns:

+- What if you don't want to include all arguments?
+What if they're too big?
+- What if arguments contain sensitive data?

+You can solve this by defining custom instances of `Show` or some other typeclass for displaying.
+It adds complexity and kinda defeats the purpose.
+Maybe there's a better solution.